Joker-vD/onepass-lambda-compiler/README.md

 # Configuration

-This application requires installed C compile.
+This application requires installed C compiler.
 Please edit function `get_cc_invocation()` inside `main.py` file if it can't find the C compiler on your system out of the box (it most likely won't unless your system is Linux with gcc).

 # Usage